microbiomedata/nmdc-server/web/README.md

 This application serves data from a stateless database, so queries can be cached, and many requests only need to be loaded once.

-## DataHarmonizer Hacks

-There are some unusual dependency and library usage patterns needed in order to get DataHarmonizer working in this application.
-You can find code references for these by searching for `HACK-DH`.

-* DataHarmonizer code is pulled in from the `microbiomedata/sheets_and_friends` repository through `package.json`.
-We import code from the build artifact directory, `docs/`.
-In this way, code from DataHarmonizer is never directly imported.
-* For convenience, some dependencies (jquery, bootsrtap) are imported directly from CDN instead of copying over from `docs/`.
-* DataHarmonizer uses an index.html file with dom elements as templates for various parts of the spreadsheet dialogs and toolbar.
-Normally, libraries that need to create DOM would do so with Javascript, but this HTML page needs to be imported (webpack raw loader) and injected onto the page.